MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 1. Recompile your driver as a Universal Windows driver.
 In the project properties, set Target Platform to "Universal".

 1. Use the ApiValidator.exe tool to verify that the DDIs that your driver calls are valid for a Universal Windows driver.
 This tool is part of the Windows Driver Kit (WDK) for Windows 10, and runs automatically if you are using Visual Studio 2015.
-For more information, see [Validating Universal Windows Drivers](/windows-hardware/drivers).
+For more information, see [APIValidator](/windows-hardware/drivers/develop/validating-windows-drivers#apivalidator).

 1. If the driver calls interfaces that are not part of OneCoreUAP, the compiler reports errors.